Spatial-Aware Decision-Making with Ring Attractors in Reinforcement Learning Systems: Methodology

+where the self-inhibition term $u$ and excitatory input $v_n$ from each excitatory neuron $n$ from Eq. \eqref{eq:ExcitPotential} updates the activation of the inhibitory neuron $\frac{\mathrm{d}u}{dt}$.
+Eq. \eqref{eq:ExcitPotential} and Eq. \eqref{eq:InhibPotential_description} collectively describe the dynamics of the ring attractor network, capturing the interplay between excitatory and inhibitory neurons, external inputs, and synaptic connections.
+To translate the ring attractor's output into an action in the 2D space, we use the following equation: where $n \in \{1, ..., N^{(E)}\}$, $N^{(E)}$ is the number of excitatory neurons in the ring attractor, $N^{(A)}$ is the number of discrete actions in the action space $\mathcal{A}$, and the activation of excitatory neurons around the ring $\mathbf{V} = [v_1, v_2, ..., v_{N^{(E)}}]$.
 This equation assumes that both the neurons in the ring attractor and the actions in the action space are uniformly distributed.
 This approach allows for nuanced action selection that takes into account both the spatial relations between actions and their estimated values.
 A visualization of the ring is presented in Fig.~\ref{im:RA_SNN}.